 Storing your cryptocurrencies in a custodial crypto wallet is like parking your car in someone else’s garage.
 Even though you own the car, the key to the garage is with the garage owner.
 In case, when the garage owner doesn’t share his key with you, you’ll not be able to drive your car around despite owning it.
 This is a pretty accurate analogy for exchange wallets.

-Hot wallets (or software wallets) are a type of software that exists digitally and secures your private keys within its interface.
+A Software wallet, more often known as a hot wallet, operates as software on a host device and they store your private keys within its interface.
 Mostly, these wallets are non-custodial, meaning they give you custody of your keys.
 However, they store your private keys on an internet-connected application on your phone or laptop and this is a risk.

 These devices are always automatically connected to the internet, which makes them very convenient.
 You simply need to log in to begin interacting with online applications via the wallet interface on your computer.